Zhengyao0202/smi_unet_prostate/README.md

 **If you like our work, please give us a star!**

+Article is submitted, some additional details and the results will be added in the future.

 ## Prerequisites
 * Python 3.8.1
 * Pytorch 1.1.0 and torchvision (https://pytorch.org/)